My Diet Made Me Tired and Weak

-Before I Went Plant Based, My Diet Made Me Tired & Weak by Marcus Antebi
+My Diet Made Me Tired and Weak by Marcus Antebi

-Everything that you eat is a sacrament to your life.
-Only the purest foods are welcome.
-Foods that do not cause any suffering to another will not cause suffering to you.
-Plant-based foods are pure foods that can sustain the body, and there is zero negative impact on your chemistry.
+The way I see it now is that everything that I eat is a sacrament of my life.
+Only the purest foods are welcomed into my body.
+Foods that do not cause any suffering to another will not cause suffering to me.
+Plant-based foods are pure foods that can sustain the body, and they have zero negative impact on my body chemistry.

 The cleanest diet is the one that is the most connected to the planet.
 First and foremost, the plant-based diet is much more robust in terms of its ability to provide a wide range of nutrients and compounds.
 Scientific exploration is revealing many powerful things about certain compounds that are only available in fruits, vegetables, nuts, sprouts, and seeds.

 Contrary to popular belief, you don’t need that much protein to maintain healthy muscle mass and bodily function.
 You are a carbohydrate-burning machine with a very long digestive system.
 Flesh that sits in your body becomes necrotic and festers quickly.
 Its festering causes all sorts of problems.
 In other words, you were designed to eat plants, not flesh foods.

 Flesh foods are chicken, fish, pork, meat, eggs, and milk.
 These are secondary backup foods for different creatures, like humans and pigs, when plant sources are scarce.

 If there was no plant food to be had, you could sustain life on these flesh foods provided that you had 50% of your digestive system surgically removed.
 It would also require that you have no stress in your life, that you never breathe pollution, that you are always drinking clean water, and that you catch everything you kill.

 Again, I’m not trying to convert you into a vegan—I'm just telling you the truth.